 Each one of us is different.
 Our genetics influences our body to a great extent, so how can CBD work the same for everyone?

-The way CBD works for your body depends on your genetics, current health, and the way your endocannabinoid system interacts with CBD.
+How CBD works for your body depends on your genetics, current health, and how your endocannabinoid system interacts with CBD.

 Besides, why exactly are you using CBD, and what purpose counts in, too.